xanderman/hogwarts-battle/README.md

 that's around playing cards that give you benefits that are prevented by a villain you later defeat.
 Sometimes you'll want to play cards and assign damage carefully to maximize your benefits.
-There are other scenarios where you might gain and lose health, which ought to cancel out, but if you started at full health and the gain comes first, you'll gain nothing and then lose health.
+There are other scenarios where you might gain and lose hearts, which ought to cancel out, but if you started at full hearts and the gain comes first, you'll gain nothing and then lose hearts.
 These situations are somewhat rare, and even more rarely make or break your victory, but they do come up.